RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 But, languages is more complicated It also returns a list but each element of the list corresponds to one of the official languages of the country.
 The USA has only one official language but other countries have more.
-For example Malta has both Maltese and English as official languages.
+For example, Malta has both Maltese and English as official languages.
 Notice that the two dictionaries have an identical structure, a key for the two letter abbreviation, a key for the three letter abbreviation, the name and the native name.